didalik/dak.org.hub/README.md

 to:

-- create and save the secret and public keys for your hub;
 - request approval for the `tophub` support; and
 - get and use your access token to setup the `tophub` account on your box.